camflint/roam-reddit-unofficial/README.md

 # roam-reddit-unofficial

-Free unofficial Reddit plug-in for Roam Research.
+Read-only unofficial Reddit plug-in for Roam Research.
 It's intended to pull a select number of posts at a time from one or more subreddit(s) of your chosing into your daily notes page, or the currently focused page/block.

 Useful for subreddits like from `r/lifeprotips`, `r/todayilearned`, or your own favorites.